There is no right or wrong in software engineering

 Conclusion

 I hope this was able to help you see that some things in software engineering are more complicated than they might seem at first glance.
-Realizing this is an important step in a developer's career, and while this article will certainly not stop those wars from popping up every once in a while, I do believe that as a community we can help others get through this phase faster.
+Realizing this is an important step in a software engineer's career, and while this article will certainly not stop those wars from popping up every once in a while, I do believe that as a community we can help others get through this phase faster.